UPDATED OCT 18, 2019

 This neighborhood bar and restaurant may look like your average hipster hot spot, but its extensive vegan menu is anything but ordinary.
 In addition to great entrees, like the Sambal Tofu (house-made sambal, kale, broccoli, collards, edamame, green beans, and brown rice), this Bucktown café offers plant-based bar favorites, too, including fried pickles, vegetarian chili cheese fries, and BBQ seitan.

-Kitchen 17 alum Kevin Schuder created Wonderland Cafe, a spot slinging slinging smoked seitan bacon, pot-baked cauliflower, and seared polenta cake to guests in the intimate space that once served as Kitchen 17’s original digs.
+Kitchen 17 alum Kevin Schuder created Wonderland Cafe, a spot slinging smoked seitan bacon, pot-baked cauliflower, and seared polenta cake to guests in the intimate space that was once Kitchen 17’s original digs.
 Plans for a rotating chef guest list and dinner pop-ups have us even more excited: who’s with us?

 Thai food is usually a safe bet for vegans, but Urban Vegan in Lakeview—along with its rebranded sister restaurant, Vegan Plate, in Lincoln Park— take things a step further by offering a wholly vegan Thai menu, complete with some of the best imitation meat you’ll find in Chicago.
 Plus, with its multiple locations and delivery options, you can enjoy cashew nut stir-fry and wonton noodle soup at any time!

 Locally grown?
 Check.
 Overflowing with healthy fruits and veggies?
 Check.
 Growing by leaps and bounds?
 Triple check.
 Paul Kahan (Blackbird, Avec, The Publican) has truly outdone himself with Left Coast, where you can stuff yourself to the gills with avocado toast, buckwheat fruit pancakes, and dressed-up grain bowls of brown rice and garnet yams.
-With locations currently in Lincoln Park and River North and two more planned by 2018’s end, this is one veggie-friendly locale you’ll want to keep your eye on.
+With locations in Lincoln Park, River North and The Loop, this is one veggie-friendly locale you’ll surely want to visit.

 There’s no such thing as a dispassionate vegan, but becoming a raw vegan may be the most enthusiastic of the bunch.
-Take Chicago Raw: between its Gold Coast cafe and French Market outpost, you’ll find totally unique options that are uncooked, free of meat, and served with a purpose — to heal your body from the inside out.
+Take Chicago Raw: between its Gold Coast cafe and French Market outpost, you’ll find totally unique options that are uncooked, full of fresh veggies, and served with a purpose — to heal your body from the inside out.
 Fitt Tip: you can almost always catch free samples at the French Market stall!

 The Chicago Diner, which opened its doors in 1983, practically wrote the book on vegan and vegetarian dining in Chicago.
-Its decadent menu—chock-full of reuben sandwiches piled high with corned beef seitan, vegan milkshakes, and seitan barbecue wings—has been perfected over the years, with a second location opening in Logan Square in 2012.
+Its decadent menu—chock-full of reuben sandwiches piled high with corned beef seitan, vegan milkshakes, and seitan barbecue wings—has been perfected over the years.
+With two locations in Logan Square and Halsted, this one is worth a visit.

 The spot formerly known as Victory’s Banner may have a new name in Lucy’s Café, but the cozy vegetarian spot’s knack for dishing out “impossibly” palatable veggie-based grub—including the beloved burger of the same name, now up for grabs from Lucy’s new and improved menu—remains the same.

-To call B’Gabs ‘beloved’ by its Hyde Park’s community would be an understatement, and its September relaunch is sure to introduce the restaurant to a whole new generation of fans.
+To call B’Gabs ‘beloved’ by its Hyde Park’s community would be an understatement.
 Whether you’re vegan, raw vegan, gluten-free, soy-free, or peanut-free, B’Gabs has your back (and belly): good luck choosing just one of their Just the Fruit concoctions or Next Level Blends!

 The vegan cuisine served at this longstanding North Side restaurant, which has been making its mark on Chicago’s vegan scene for more than 20 years, combines traditions of Korean food preparation with modernized Western tastes.
 Feeling under the weather?
 Try Dr. K’s Cure-All Noodle Soup, which warms the soul with spicy broth, mushrooms, seaweed, noodles, and more veggies.
 Alternately, the eatery’s Amitabul Energy Nut dish (whole wheat noodles with flavored veggies and tasting nuts) will give tired diners a boost.